NetOpsCommunity/imc-scripts/adapters/ICC/Hewlett Packard/README.txt

 what sort of error messages you might see when a TFTP/FTP upload fails.

-This package also includes an updated adapter-index.xml file, which contains sysOID references pointing to the new adapters
+This package also includes an updated adapter-index.xml file, which contains sysOID references pointing to the new adapters.
+This was based on IMC 7.0 E0102L03.